almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### I want a work from home (WFH) role.

 While work from home roles sprung up a lot more during the COVID-19 Pandemic, working from home can be worse for some people.
-Below are my pros, cons, and suggestions for working from home:
+Below are my pros, cons, and suggestions for working from home.
+Consider these before accepting a role that allows you to work from home full-time.

 #### Pros